-- TLR: The tonic labyrinthine reflex (TLR) is the basis for head management and helps prepare an infant for rolling over, creeping, crawling, standing and walking.
-This reflex initiates when you tilt an infant’s head backwards while placed on the back causing legs to stiffen, straighten and toes to point.
+TLR: The tonic labyrinthine reflex (TLR) is the basis for head management and helps prepare an infant for rolling over, creeping, crawling, standing, and walking.
+This reflex initiates when you tilt an infant’s head backward while placed on the back causing legs to stiffen, straighten, and toes to point.
 Hands also become fisted and elbows bend.
 It should integrate gradually as other systems mature and disappear by 3 1/2 years old.
-If retained, the TLR can lead to poor muscle tone, tendency to walk on toes, motion sickness and poor balance.
+If retained, the TLR can lead to poor muscle tone, a tendency to walk on toes, motion sickness, and poor balance.

-- Landau Reflex: The landau reflex assists with posture development and technically isn’t a primitive reflex as it isn’t present at birth.
+Landau Reflex: The landau reflex assists with posture development and technically is not a primitive reflex as it is not present at birth.
 It is when a baby lifts his head up causing the entire trunk to flex and typically emerges at around 3 months of age.
 It is fully integrated by one year.
-If the landau reflex persists beyond this point, children may experience short term memory problems, poor motor development and low muscle tone.
+If the landau reflex persists beyond this point, children may experience short-term memory problems, poor motor development, and low muscle tone.

 The following chart is a useful guide and breaks down the various primitive reflexes listed above into a quick reference.
 More information can be obtained at one of our local centers.